-The term "punk rock" was first used by certain American rock critics in the early 1970s to describe 1960s garage bands and subsequent acts then perceived as stylistic inheritors.
-Between 1974 and 1976 the movement now called punk rock emerged.
-By late 1976, bands such as Television and the Ramones in New York City, the Sex Pistols, the Clash, and the Damned in London, and the Saints in Brisbane were generally recognized as forming its vanguard.
+The term "punk rock" was first used by certain American rock critics in the early 1970s to describe 1960s garage bands and subsequent acts understood to be their stylistic inheritors.
+Between 1974 and 1976, the movement now called punk rock emerged.
+By late 1976, acts such as Television, Patti Smith, and the Ramones in New York City, the Sex Pistols, the Clash, and the Damned in London, and the Saints in Brisbane were generally recognized as forming its vanguard.
 As 1977 approached, punk became a major and highly controversial cultural phenomenon in the UK.
 It spawned a punk subculture expressing youthful rebellion through distinctive styles of clothing and adornment (such as deliberately offensive T-shirts, leather jackets, studded or spiked bands and jewelry, as well as bondage and S&M clothes) and a variety of anti-authoritarian ideologies.